Primary Curriculum 2024-25

 Every pupil will learn the skills and develop the confidence needed to become a valued, integrated and independent member of the community.

-Both pathways offer a curriculum which is broad and balanced and which builds on the knowledge, understanding and skills of all children, whatever their starting points, as they progress through each Key Stage.
-The curriculum incorporates the statutory requirements of the new National Curriculum but also offers other experiences and opportunities which best meet the learning and developmental needs of the pupils in our school.
+All three pathways offer a curriculum which is broad and balanced and which builds on the knowledge, understanding and skills of all children, whatever their starting points, as they progress through each Key Stage.
+The curriculum incorporates the statutory requirements of the new National Curriculum but also offers other experiences and opportunities which best meet the individual and learning and developmental needs of the pupils in our school.
 The aim of our curriculum is for pupils to have the requisite skills to be successful and motivated learners who develop the independence and social and communication skills to thrive in the community and in future employment.

 There is a strong focus on Personal Development which includes the Thrive Approach to assess their developmental social and emotional needs.

-CURRICULUM MAPS 2022/23
+CURRICULUM MAPS 2024/25

 Key Stage 1